gfcf14/GreenDream_Login/README.md

 JavaScript: jQuery, Ajax for image upload, date and time

-PHP: Database connection, Prepared mySQLi statements, inserting, getting and updating rows (Users), use of include for code reuse
+PHP: Database connection, Prepared mySQLi statements, password hashing, inserting, getting and updating rows (Users), use of include for code reuse

 Notes: Some values, such as the ones in connect.php (which connect to the database) have been changed to avoid disclosing personal info/database info/website paths